serdioa/shared-object-pool/README.md

 multiple threads.

 * `LockingSharedObjectPool` - an implementation based on locks.
-Contrary to an intuitive expectation, this implementation is even slower as the `SynchronizedSharedObjectPool` and is not recommended in any scenario.
+Contrary to an intuitive expectation, this implementation is even slower than the `SynchronizedSharedObjectPool` and is not recommended in any scenario.
 It is provided only for a comparison.